-As indicated above aphid colonies are ephemeral, with the aphids in the colony only remaining abundant for a period of time similar in length to that taken by a ladybird to develop from egg to pupa.
-Therefore, ladybirds should lay their eggs early in the development of an aphid colony.
-This is referred to as the egg-window, is well supported by empirical data and the mechanisms by which it is achieved are well studied (Dixon, 2000).
-Interestingly, aphid colonies are often attacked by several species of natural enemies and in particular frequently by two, and more rarely, by three species of ladybird of different sizes.
-Although, there appears to be a clear advantage in ladybirds attacking aphid colonies early in their development nevertheless they do not all lay their eggs at the same time.
+As indicated above, aphid colonies are ephemeral, with the aphids in the colony only remaining abundant for a period of time similar in length to that taken by a ladybird to develop from egg to pupa.
+Therefore ladybirds should lay their eggs early in the development of an aphid colony.
+This is referred to as the egg window, it is well supported by empirical data, and the mechanisms by which it is achieved are well studied (Dixon 2000).
+Interestingly aphid colonies are often attacked by several species of natural enemies, and in particular, frequently by two or more rarely by three species of ladybird of different sizes.
+Although there appears to be a clear advantage of ladybirds attacking aphid colonies early in their development, they do not all lay their eggs at the same time.
 There is a marked tendency for the smaller species to lay eggs before the larger species.
-This is well illustrated by Adalia bupunctata (L.) laying its eggs before Coccinella septempunctata L. in temperate regions and Menochilus sexmaculatus (Fab.) before C. transversalis Fab. in subtropical regions (e.g., Agarwala & Bardhanroy, 1999; Smith, 1966).
+This is well illustrated by Adalia bipunctata (L.) laying its eggs before Coccinella septempunctata L. in temperate regions, and Menochilus sexmaculatus (Fab.) before Coccinella transversalis Fab. in subtropical regions (e.g. Smith 1966; Agarwala and Bardhanroy 1999).
 In addition, these species are able to coexist.
-The mechanisms underlying the attack sequence and the coexistence of these ladybirds are first discussed from a theoretical point of view and then the predictions tested by comparing them with empirical data.
+The mechanisms underlying the attack sequence and the coexistence of these ladybirds are first discussed from a theoretical point of view, and then the predictions are tested by comparing them with empirical data.